-The organization was originally launched as Sustainable Hamilton in June 2011 by Sandi Stride with the help of a Founding Board of Directors and small team of volunteers.
+Sustainable Hamilton Burlington (SHB) was originally launched as Sustainable Hamilton in June 2011 by Sandi Stride with the help of a Founding Board of Directors and small team of volunteers.

-Through its programs and many community partnerships, Sustainable Hamilton Burlington is inspiring the two city’s organizations to do well by doing good – and contributing to a positive, sustainable future for Hamilton and Burlington, Ontario, Canada.
+There are currently a wide variety of businesses and other organizations participating in the Sustainable Business Initiative: committing to measuring and reporting on their triple bottom-line progress.
+Through its programs and many community partnerships, Sustainable Hamilton Burlington is inspiring the two cities organizations to do well by doing good – and contributing to a positive, sustainable future for Hamilton and Burlington.